wp-plugins/wp-rss-multi-importer/readme.txt

 * Separate out Today from Earlier posts
 * Sort by date (ascending or descending)
 * Output feed name as (Source, Sponsor, Via, or Club)
-* Show an excerpt (and select the number of words to show - 50, 100, 200, 300)
+* Show an excerpt (and select the number of words to show)
 * Select how you would like the links to open (in a Lightbox, a new window, or the current window)
 * Set the links as no-follow or not
 * Suppress images in excerpts if you want